Universal graph representation of stabilizer codes: Introduction

 More generally, we argue that graph theory provides a promising path forward \textit{generally} across avenues of quantum coding theory.
 Recent breakthroughs in qLDPC codes, for example, have relied on graphs in their construction to generalize the use of surface code lattices~\cite{bravyi2024high}.
 Perhaps further generalizations of these specific types of constructive techniques, as well as less universal but more fine-grained (i.e. finding certain graph constructions which map to codes in such a way that some properties scale favorably or not at all with parameters) refinements of the universal graph representation will lead to new constructions of and insights into quantum codes.

-\subsection{Related Work}
+\subsection{Related work}

 Graph forms have been exploited in many ways in the quantum computation literature, most generally via tensor network representations.
 One simple case of a graph representation is a graph state. \citet{hu2022improved} has produced a generalized graph state representation of stabilizer \textit{states}, i.e. a stabilizer code with 0 logical qubits.
 Our reduction from tableau to graph utilizes insights from \citet{hu2022improved}, and in the special case of $n = k$ in our work, there is a transformation that reduces our tableau-to-graph map to their corresponding map.
 We remark that \citet{mcelvanney2022complete}, building upon \citet{hu2022improved}, derived a different unique canonical form for stabilizer states that are particularly convenient for measurement-based quantum computation.
 Independently, \citet{yu2007graphical} also utilized graph theory in quantum coding, albeit at a much more general level (including non-stabilizer codes) for constructive and classification purposes.
+Additionally, several other works have started exploring the connections between quantum codes and graphs, going in directions ranging from holography~\cite{huberholography}, code concatenation~\cite{beigi-graphconcat}, quadratic forms~\cite{grassl}, and connections with group theory~\cite{schlingemann,schlingemann-werner}.

 Parts of our work---particularly the reduction from tableau to graph---utilize rules and notation from the ZX calculus.
 Recent works have also explored the use of ZX calculus to diagrammatically express quantum codes.
 A recent work of \citet{kissinger2022phase} developed independently of this work also constructs diagrammatic forms for \textit{CSS codes}.
-Their forms are substantially different for ours and serve a different purpose.
+Their forms are substantially different from ours and serve a different purpose.
 Primarily, Kissinger establishes a correspondence between CSS codes and ZX diagrams, by non-uniquely mapping CSS codes to such diagrams and mapping a subset of the ZX diagrams (the phase-free ones) to CSS codes.
 The tableau-to-graph portion of our work extends the conceptual idea of diagrammatic forms inspired by ZX calculus to all stabilizer codes, but takes a significantly different approach and utilizes the result for constructive and algorithmic purposes.